albizures/vyke-results/README.md

 		@vyke/results
 	</h1>
 </div>
-Functional and tiny (<1kb) implementation of Rust _*Result*_ type in TypeScript inspired by ts-results.
+Functional and small implementation of Rust _*Result*_ type with some goodies to work with TypeScript inspired by ts-results with its own take.
 It simplifies error handling and enhances the management of asynchronous functions, offering a clean and efficient approach.

 ## Installation
 ```sh